wjk36/-wapify_music2/README.md

 # Swapify-Music
-A web application to convert Spotify playlists to Apple Music and vice versa
+A web application to convert Spotify playlists to Apple Music.